-Score a strike on Turkey Day with a game that doesn’t require any special materials, s easy to set up, and a guarantee for kid entertainment.
+Score a strike on Turkey Day with a game that doesn't require any special materials, and requires almost no set up—it's a guarantee for kid entertainment.
 Learn all about it at The Seasoned Mom.

 Creative Crafts That Put a Feather in Their Cap

 Although your little turkeys may not jump at the chance to set the table, they’ll jump at the chance to make these beautiful beaded napkin rings.
 Buggy and Buddy has everything you need to know to set up and make this easy—not to mention super helpful—turkey day craft.

 Design a Table Covering